Class will meet:

 The homework, labs, paper, and projects portions of your grade will come from the three portfolios you will be handing in (see below).
 Tests will be done in lecture time — not take-home.

 Lecture tests consist (most often) of true/false, fill in the blank (no word list), short answer, and hand-execution of code.
 Lecture tests may also include hand-coding of small (5-15 line) segments of code.
 Multiple choice can also occur, but all correct answers must be chosen (i.e. it isn't multiple guess).
 Finally, matching is a rare occurrence.
-(The online homework makes a pretty good sample of questions and style.)
+(The online participation makes a pretty good sample of questions and style.)

 Make-up exams (with reasonable excuse — see participation), will be ALL essay and/or hand-coding/execution.